If you are an American or Canadian reading this, you probably take it for granted that you will be safe.

 Many people take for granted that their plumbing system brings them clean potable drinking water…

 A boil alert is issued when the pressure is lost in the water line and there is the possibility of any foreign substance entering the system.

 Because of aging infrastructure, boil alerts are on the rise in some areas.

-An important urban survival skill is to know how to treat dirty water, such as with water purification tablets, boiling, and filtering (and when to use each method).
+An essential urban survival skill is to know how to treat dirty water, such as water purification tablets, boiling, and filtering (and when to use each method).

 Just because a disaster has struck, it doesn’t mean you won’t need to get around.